taurusilver7/spotify-2.0/README.md

 - useSpotify to hold all the playlist logic and the speed of the application in the _/hooks/_ directory.
 - A useEffect to run on mount and depedency `session`.
 The page is redirected to the signIn page forcefully based on the token error in the session.
+- Set the access token for the api to use throughout the build.
+The spotify app is initialized only once and used throughout the session.

 # Next.js + Tailwind CSS Example